uofuseismo/massociate/examples/magna/README.md

 After creating the travel time tables we will repackage them into a 3D point cloud for use by the associator.
 To do this run

     ttables

+in the build directory.

 The result will be an HDF5 archive which contains travel time fields at nodes.
 In plan the view the result looks like

 ![Grid search nodes](gridSearch.jpg)

+# Associate

+After the travel time tables have been computed we associated with

+    mpirun -np n associate

+in the build directory where n is the number of processes you wish to use.
+The source may have to be modified so that it processes all days.
+Basically the issues is that during the COVID era I have to VPN to a server and the connection expires after 12 hours.

+# Generate Files for HypoInverse2000

+Next the associations must be repackaged in a format for HypoInverse2000.
+This can be done by running

+    arr2arc

+in the build directory.